calcmogul/controls-engineering-in-frc/README.md

 this book as if I was explaining it to my veteran software students and anticipate gaps in their understanding.

+Reorganize feedforward chapter
+* Move plant inversion proof to derivations appendix.
+* Add proof of pseudoinverse based on plant inversion proof to derivations appendix.

+Redefine variables used at start of each chapter, or when saying "using this thing from a previous section".

+Add summary page to each chapter with relevant equations.

+Add troubleshooting advice for models/impls.

+Do version of linearized diff drive model that has v and omega as inputs.

 Try deriving all models using Lagrangian mechanics instead.
 Introduce manipulator equations?